-This course focuses on the principles and practices of reading and writing.
+This course focuses on the principles and practices of writing, and includes writing a variety of college-level essays.
 Students will develop ideas, consider the audience, review basic grammar, and use critical thinking skills to improve overall writing skills.

 Course Objectives: